collinleiber/ClustPy/README.md

 ## 1)

 In this first example, the subspace algorithm SubKmeans is run on a synthetic subspace dataset.
-Afterwards, the clustering accuracy is calculated to evaluate the result.
+Afterward, the clustering accuracy is calculated to evaluate the result.

 ```python
 from clustpy.partition import SubKmeans